agorelik2/google-books-search/README.md

 For this application, I have created React components, worked with helper/util functions, and utilized React lifecycle methods to query and display books based on user searches.
 I have also used Node, Express and MongoDB so that users can save books in MongoDB (gbooks) and return to buy the books later.
 I have built back-end utilizing three different routes:

-1. read all the books,
+1. read all the books stored routes/api/books --> get
-2. save the book
+2. save a book routes/api/books --> post
-3. delete the book
+3. delete a book routes/api/books/:id

 ## Installation